UnrealSecurity/TinyDB/README.md

 ## Data types
 ```
 UNIQUE        - Table has a counter and this value is increased by one every time data is inserted to table.
 Works like MySQL's AUTO INCREMENT)
-PASSWORD      - Column with this type is hashed with TinyDB's password hashing algorithm (SHA-256[salt + password])
+PASSWORD      - Column with this type is hashed -> SHA-256[salt + password]
 TEXT          - String value (Hello world!)
 INT           - Integer value
 DOUBLE        - Double value (45.99)